Q. Are there any tips for putting the submission together?

 A. For larger organisations, entries may be made, and indeed are welcomed, from one particular office or region of a larger team.
 Multiple entries by difference offices, teams or regions within the same firm for the same category are not precluded.
-However, such entries will need to explain clearly why multiple entries are appropriate: experience has shown that multiple entries from the same firm can work against that firm, so the firm may be better to agree a single entry.
+However, such entries will need to clearly explain why multiple entries are appropriate: experience shows that multiple entries from the same firm can count against that firm.

 CATEGORIES AND CRITERIA